 Everyone has different experiences and abilities, so you may not be able to relate to everything that was said in this personal statement.
 However, the information and advice provided by Alexander is universal and will help any applicant write a better personal statement!

 Be sure to check out more Medicine Personal Statement Analyses to see advice from all different kinds of applicants, including Ali Abdaal, another Oxbridge medical student!
-Or if you want to get started on your own statement, check out 6med’s Personal Statement Bundle for all the support and resources you’ll ever need!
-If you want full support on every part of your application and a guaranteed place at med school, the Complete Bundle will be perfect for you.
+Or if you want to get started on your own statement, check out 6med’s Medicine Mastery Bundle for all the support and resources you’ll ever need for your whole application.

 More Medicine Personal Statement Examples & Inspiration